doomlab/shiny-server/MOTE Blogdown/content/singlett.md

 # Example

 A school has a gifted/honors program that they claim is significantly better than others in the country.
 The gifted/honors students in this school scored an average of 1370 on the SAT, while the national average for gifted programs is a SAT score of 1080.
-The data is included at [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
+The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![Single t JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/single%20t%20JASP.png)